Earl McCullouch: College career

-As a member of the USC Track & Field team, McCulloch was the NCAA 110 Yard High Hurdle champion in 1967 and 1968, the NCAA 60 yard indoor high hurdle champion in 1968, and was the lead leg sprinter of the USC NCAA 4 X 110 yard sprint relay team in 1967 and 1968 (the team also featured Simpson and future Olympian sprinter Lennox Miller).
-The USC Trojan sprint relay team (McCulloch, Fred Kuller, Simpson, and Lennox Miller – in order) set a 4 X 110 yard sprint relay world record (38.6 sec.) in the 1967 NCAA Track & Field Championships in Provo, Utah on June 17, 1967.
+As a member of the USC Track & Field team, McCulloch was the NCAA 120 Yard High Hurdle champion in 1967 and 1968, the NCAA 60 yard indoor high hurdle champion in 1968, and was the lead leg sprinter of the USC NCAA 4×110 yard sprint relay team in 1967 and 1968 (the team also featured Simpson and future Olympian sprinter Lennox Miller).
+In the 1967 high hurdles, he defeated the favored Richmond Flowers, another future NFL player.
+The USC Trojan sprint relay team (McCulloch, Fred Kuller, Simpson, and Lennox Miller – in order) set a 4×110 yard sprint relay world record (38.6 sec.) in the 1967 NCAA Track & Field Championships in Provo, Utah on June 17, 1967.
 In the era of metric-distance sprint world records, this world record still stands today and is likely not to be broken.

 McCullough was on the cover of the April 1968 issue of Track and Field News.

+He played in the 1968 College All Star Game against the Green Bay Packers, catching two touchdown passes from future Lions teammate Greg Landry.
+The Packers’ future Hall of Fame defensive back Herb Adderly thought McCullouch was the fastest receiver for 20 yards.

+His nickname at USC was "the Pearl".